No One Lives: From Japanese Schlockmeister, Kitamura Ryuhei

 Evans also recently completed his second turn with director Mat Whitecross in the contemporary film noir, Ashes.
 Ashes co-stars Ray Winstone, Jim Sturgess, Lesley Manville and Jodie Whittaker and was written by Paul Viragh.
 In Fall 2010, Evans portrayed the lead role of Andy in acclaimed director Stephen Frears’ Tamara Drewe, based on the hugely successful Guardian newspaper comic strip and graphic novel by the same name.
 This romantic comedy, which premiered at The Cannes Film Festival, told the story of a young newspaper reporter (Gemma Arterton) who returned to the town she grew up in as her family sold her childhood home.
 Evans earned many fans and turned the heads of critics and journalists both stateside and internationally for his charming performance.

+A little known factoid concerning the start of his career is that he was discovered not on the stage, but on a moving van.
+He was working for a Columbia Maryland moving company at the time.
+During a forced break due to an unexpected rain storm he and a fellow moving employee were on the back of the truck messing around performing off the cuff improv for the benefit of the children of a client.
+Their father happened to be Stephen Frears, who asked Evans to audition for A Nightingale, and the rest is history.
 Prior to his film career, Evans had successfully carved out an enviable stage career starring in West End plays and musicals such as La Cava, Boy George’s Taboo, Avenue Q, Dickens Unplugged, A Girl Called Dusty, and, at the acclaimed Donmar Warehouse, Small Change and Piaf.
 His powerful, trained voice and engaging stage presence made him the perfect choice for leading roles such as ‘Chris’ in Miss Saigon and Roger in Rent.

 Evans made his UK feature film debut in the role of Clive in Sex & Drugs & Rock & Roll, Mat Whitecross’s biopic of the London punk-rock scene founder Ian Dury of “Ian Dury and the Blockheads.”
 It was Warner Brothers’ action/fantasy/drama Clash of the Titans, however, that put Evans on the map, where he portrayed the charismatic god, Apollo.